So why do we DIY on the boat?

 While there may be some element of cost-consciousness in doing our own work, that’s really not it.

 We do get a certain satisfaction in being self-sufficient, but we’d much rather spend our time exploring new places, sailing and socializing.
 But when something breaks or we decide needs to be changed/upgraded, the work has to be done somewhere by someone.
 Professionals might be faster; often they’re not due to full schedules.
-By doing it ourselves, we can — to some extent — determine the timing.
+By doing it ourselves, we can — to some extent — determine the timing and location.

 I’ll start by saying that Dave and I are both reasonably mechanical but we were never big on home improvement ashore.
 Neither of us came to cruising with any special set of skills or background that would be particularly helpful in boat work.
 So it’s not like any of this is stuff we’ve been doing all our lives.

 When we bought our first cruising boat we hired out most of what we needed done.
 And we had mixed results – some was very good and some not so good.
 Sometimes something wouldn’t really be fixed and sometimes it was made worse.

 When We Work on the Boat, We Care